 Configuration Control at the Device Level

 Within TIA Portal, Siemens provides the ability to configure, at run-time, the hardware modules used within an S7-1200, S7-1500, ET200SP Controller, or ET200SP (PN or DP) Remote I/O Rack.
-This means a single project can be created with a "Master Rack" configuration which defines a superset of all hardware that could be used and that a user can, at run-time, choose which modules are actually used and where in the rack they are located.
+This means a single project can be created with a "Master Rack" configuration which defines a superset of all hardware that could be used and that a user can, at run-time, choose which modules to use and decide where in the rack they are located.

 As a simple example, imagine a machine designed to batch and mix ingredients in a system of tanks.
 As a machine builder, you provide an option to your customers to add a temperature monitoring function.
 Some customers may feel this feature is worth the extra cost, but it is not a standard feature on every machine built.
 With Configuration Control, you can add a Thermocouple module to your rack and define the module as 'Optional.'